tomoTaka01/redis-session-sample/README.md

 ## Spring Boot Session Sample
   * As of 2018-01-07: Srping Boot version 1.5.9
   * using @SessionAttributes to share the User sample
+  * adding @EnableRedisHttpSession annotation to use Redis for session

 ### process image
   * input1,input2,input3 and inputcomplete screen use the same user attribute which is stored in redis.